 Plain City is conveniently located at the juncture of Rt.
 161 and Rt.
 42, just 10 minutes from the city of Dublin, and 15 minutes from Marysville.

-During the 1850’s, when cries of slavery and abolition were rampant over the nation, Plain City, which was formerly called Pleasant Valley, was an important station on the Underground Railroad, which shuttled slaves northward to Canada.
+During the 1850s, when cries of slavery and abolition were rampant over the nation, Plain City, which was formerly called Pleasant Valley, was an important station on the Underground Railroad where slaves were shuttled northward to Canada.
 Some of the newly freed people remained here and their descendants still live in the community.